Don’t blow it – good planets are hard to find! ~ Time Magazine

 [b] A Cosmos more in keeping with the movie “Alien” where life exists Out There but life so strange, so inhuman, hideous and terrifying we won’t really want to meet the locals when and if we make it to the stars—

-© A Red Dwarf Universe, where we are, indeed, IT?
+© A Red Dwarf Universe, where we are really IT?

 (If you haven’t seen Red Dwarf, it’s a classic from the BBC and probably, the funniest sci-fi series ever done: but in 13 million years, the crew never does encounter beings from another world, only left-overs from the Earth: robots, mutants, the occasional time traveler and duplicates from alternate dimensions, also from another Earth.
 One time, Rimmer thought he found an Alien but alas, it was a chicken carcass thrown through the trash-shoot 13 million years ago, when he was still alive… )

-In the science community today, there are two opposing schools of thought on this… On the one hand, Drake’s Equation: take the number of stars in the galaxy – 200 to 300 billion, based on generally accepted estimates – and multiply it by the percentage of stars that are similar to our Sun in their energy output and stability, then the percentage of stars that have planets (since not every star has any), then the percentage of planets orbiting their stars at a proper distance (so they can hold liquid water, a necessity for maintaining life).
+In the science community today, there are two opposing schools of thought on this… On the one hand, Drake’s Equation: take the number of stars in the galaxy – 200 to 300 billion, based on generally accepted estimates – and multiply it by the percentage of stars that are similar to our Sun in their energy output and stability, then the percentage of stars that have planets, then the percentage of planets orbiting their stars at a proper distance (so they can hold liquid water).
 This presents a probability for thousands, possibly millions of advanced life-forms in our galaxy alone.
 (Whether “humanoid” as in Star Trek or strange and terrifying as in “Alien” – and whether they exist today or went extinct Eons in the past – is not included in the numbers!)

 Many people (among them, many experts) adhere to this theory.
 But – there is always a but! — there does exist another school of thought…